Windows: 7, Vista, XP

 Only if Newer

-Files will only be copied to the destination drive if they don't already exist there or the source file has been changed or modified more recently than the destination file.
+Files will only be copied to the destination drive if they don't already exist there or the source file has been changed or modified more recently than the file in the destination directory.

 Other Criteria for Comparison